Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Homes are being built.

 Housing can be expensive, and community members feel the strain of unaffordable housing.
 The Green Line Extension helps address this issue.
-Nearly 25% of residences added since 2014 are affordable housing, expanding housing options and access for our community members.
+About 23% of residences added since 2014 are affordable housing, expanding housing options and access for our community members.

 Businesses have the opportunity to grow.

-Over $931 million in commercial development has already brought businesses to the Green Line Extension transitway, helping local businesses thrive and providing more options for shopping, eating, lodging, and more.
-An additional $50 million in planned development will continue to build on this and further enrich our already vibrant communities.
+More than $960 million in permitted commercial development has already brought businesses near the Green Line Extension transitway, helping local businesses thrive and providing more options for shopping, eating, lodging, and more.

 Briefcase